clearlinux/dockerfiles/stacks/dlaas/README.md

 [![](https://images.microbadger.com/badges/version/clearlinux/dlaas.svg)](http://microbadger.com/images/clearlinux/mariadb "Get your own version badge on microbadger.com")

 This provides a Clear Linux Deep Learning Stack.
-To offer more flexibility, there are two versions of the Deep Learning Stack:  a "fully open source" version that includes only open source components, and a second, "mostly open source" version that includes the TensorFlow* framework optimized using Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN) primitives.
+To offer more flexibility, there are two versions of the Deep Learning Stack:  a version that supports the TensorFlow* framework, and a second version that includes the TensorFlow* framework optimized using Intel®
+Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN) primitives.

 # Building Locally

 ```
-docker build --no-cache -f oss/Dockerfile -t clearlinux/dlaas .     # fully open source
+docker build --no-cache -f oss/Dockerfile -t clearlinux/dlaas .     # TensorFlow
-docker build --no-cache -f mkl/Dockerfile -t clearlinux/dlaas-mkl . # mostly open source
+docker build --no-cache -f mkl/Dockerfile -t clearlinux/dlaas-mkl . # TensorFlow with MKL-DNN
 ```

 ## Optinal Build ARGs